SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From Fisherman's Wharf:

 • 49-Van Ness/Mission to 1-California: You will want to pick up the 49-Van Ness/Mission bus in Fisherman's Wharf.
 Take this bus to the Van Ness Street and Sacramento Street stop.
 This is where you can pick up the 1-California.
-Take this to the California Street and Presidio Avenue stop, which is about a block and a half north.
+Take this to the California Street and Presidio Avenue stop, about a block and a half north.

 Other Attractions You Might Enjoy